GoooodSky/beta.liutianyi.org/README.md

-***Beta version 0.7.X.***
+***Beta version***

-This project is the code of www.Uchihaty.com — My personal website page.
+This project is for liutianyi.org — My personal website page.

-Just use for study.
+Please just use for study.